muldjord/skyscraper/docs/SCRAPINGMODULES.md

 I strongly recommend supporting them by contributing data to the database, or by supporting them with a bit of money.
 This can also give you more threads to scrape with.

+Note! *Exact* file name matching does not work well for the `arcade` derived platforms in cases where a data checksum doesn't match.
+The reason being that `arcade` and other arcade-like platforms are made up of several subplatforms.
+Each of those subplatforms have a high chance of containing the same file name entry.
+In those cases ScreenScraper can't determine a unique game and will return an empty result.

 #### TheGamesDb (TGDB)
 * Shortname: *`thegamesdb`*
 * Type: *Online*